stabilityprotocol/docs/docs/developers/bsr.md

 ### The Contract Owner Claims

 If your smart contract implements a standard `owner()` function (e.g., as in OpenZeppelin Ownable), the precompile can use it to determine the contract’s owner.
 The owner (EOA or multisig) can then call `claimReward(contractAddress, token)` from their external account.
-The precompile will recognize that the caller is the owner of the given contract (by internally calling `owner()` on the contract to verify)​
+The precompile will recognize that the caller is the owner of the given contract (by internally calling `owner()` on the contract to verify)​.

 This allows the owner to withdraw the accumulated fees on the contract’s behalf.